savanahbird/coastal_martens/README.md

 Welcome to the GitHub page for this project!
 This is where I will be posting updates, results, and details about the analyses I'm running.

-See the proposal document for an overview of the project goals and approaches: Humboldt_WGS_proposal.pdf
+See the proposal document for an overview of the project goals and approaches: https://github.com/savanahbird/coastal_martens/tree/main/Humboldt_WGS_proposal.pdf

 See Wiki page for summary of bioinformatics used to do run analyses: https://github.com/savanahbird/coastal_martens/wiki/